suikan4github/stm32-defects/README.md

 ### How to reproduce
  1. Clone this repository
- 2. Import the project "d002-nucleo-f746-exti" from git repository to the CubeIDE workspace.
+ 2. Import the project demo program ( see above table ) from git repository to the CubeIDE workspace.
- 3. Build this project.
+ 3. Build that project.

 The HAL_I2C_Master_Sequential_Transmit_IT() is on the HAL manual.
 But causes compile error.